Paranormal News: ‘We Burn You,’ British Paranormal Team Encounters Demonic Presence In Cemetery [Video]

 While there is no firm set of rules for paranormal investigators, one good guideline might be that when a paranormal entity calls a person by name, that person should pay attention.
 So when the entity says “Glen,” the team looks surprised.
 What follows afterward is beyond spooky, and definitely worthy of the news.

-The video, which is included on this page, ceases to catalog a routine paranormal investigation, and crosses over into something much darker.
+The video, which is included on this page, ceases to catalog a routine paranormal investigation and crosses over into something much darker.
 It’s important to bear in mind that at this point in the video, the team has faced a barrage of sensory stimulation from sight, sound, feeling, and even that innate paranormal sense that indicates someone or something is watching.
 But as mentioned in the title of this article, one segment of the video features statements that are not benign.

 In order to save the spoilers, it is sufficient to say that the conversation between investigators and the paranormal entity sounds like a chat at the gates of hell.
 It is no coincidence, or so it appears, that things went off the rails conversationally when Ahmed brought up the subjects of heaven and hell, and inquired as to with whom the two were speaking.
 Paranormal news is filled with similar anecdotes.
 Mentioning the word “god” was also a catalyst.
 Whatever they found in that cemetery doesn’t seem like a cordial and welcoming paranormal entity.